excid3/rails/guides/source/installing_ruby_on_rails.md

 NOTE: Any commands prefaced with a dollar sign `$` should be run in the command line.

 ### Installing Ruby on macOS

+You'll need macOS Catalina 10.15 or newer to follow these instructions.

 For macOS, you'll need Xcode Command Line Tools and Homebrew to install dependencies needed to compile Ruby.